tikv/website/content/docs/5.1/deploy/performance/overview.md

         weight: 5
 ---

 TiKV delivers predictable throughput and latency at all scales on requiring hardware.
-This document provides an overview of the performance profiles you can expect, based on PingCAP's testing using industry-standard benchmarks [YCSB](https://github.com/brianfrankcooper/YCSB)
+This document provides an overview of the performance profiles you can expect, based on PingCAP's testing using industry-standard benchmarks [YCSB](https://github.com/brianfrankcooper/YCSB)'s go version [GO YCSB](https://github.com/pingcap/go-ycsb).

 For instructions to reproduce the TPC-C results listed here, see [Benchmark Instructions](./instructions.md).
 If you fail to achieve similar results, there is likely a problem in either the hardware, workload, or test design.